PelteaLeonard/Portfolio/README.md

 - As a user, I want to be able to use Unicode so that I can use any language I like.
 - As a site visitor, I want to be able to get back to the home page quickly and easily, so I don’t get lost navigating and so the site works like every other site in the world.
--As a visitor, I want to be able to view the site and videos in any reasonable browser so that I can use what I’m accustomed to.
+- As a visitor, I want to be able to view the site and videos in any reasonable browser so that I can use what I’m accustomed to.